CompuTec/computec-docs/docs/pdc/user-guide/task-activities/overview.md

     **Pass to other**: this option adds the task to a specified employee.
 After accepting the task, it is passed to the chosen employee.
 It has to be started manually from the chosen employee level.

     **Pass to other Resource**: this option allows you to transfer a task to another resource when registering a time booking or downtime.
 Upon selecting this option, a drop-down list of alternative resources defined for the current resource will appear.
 You can only switch the task to an alternative resource with the same machine type as the current resource.
-Click [here](/docs/processforce/user-guide/scheduling/gantt-chart/alternative-resources) to learn more about defining alternative resources in ProcessForce.
+Click [here](/docs/processforce/user-guide/scheduling/gantt-chart/alternative-resources) to learn more about defining alternative resources in CompuTec ProcessForce.

     To be able to pass a Task to another Resource it is required to check Is enabled Move to Other Resource in [Employee Master Data](../../administrator-guide/setting-up-the-application/overview.md#setting-up-computec-pdc-application).